-A. Lack of mitigating circumstances - in this case, the appeal is denied and the student will remain ineligible for Title IV federal student aid funds.
+- A. Lack of mitigating circumstances in this case, the appeal is denied and the student will remain ineligible for Title IV federal student aid funds.
 The student may continue in school on an extended academic enrollment status for one evaluation period without Title IV financial aid funds if he or she can satisfy his or her tuition and fees obligation from other sources.
 If the student cannot, he or she will be dismissed from school.
-If the student continues in school on extended academic progress standards, Title IV financial aid will be reinstated.
+If the student continues in school on extended academic enrollment status for one quarter without Title IV funds and achieves the minimum satisfactory academic progress standards, Title IV financial aid will be reinstated.
 If the student does not achieve the minimum satisfactory academic progress standards, the student will be dismissed from school.
-The student will be dismissed from school.
-The student status for one quarter without Title IV funds and achieves the minimum satisfactory academic progress standards, the student will be dismissed from school.
 The student is required to have academic advising during this evaluation period of extended academic enrollment.
-As part of this academic advising process, the student will be informed of how he or she can reestablish his or her eligibility for Title IV financial aid.

-- B. Mitigating circumstances did exist and the appeal is granted.
+As part of this academic advising process, the student will be informed of how he or she can reestablish his or her eligibility for Title IV financial aid. - B. Mitigating circumstances did exist and the appeal is granted.
 The student will continue enrollment for one quarter on a financial aid and academic probation status and enter into an academic plan with no loss of Title IV eligibility. - 5.
 Probation and Academic Plan.
 A student may be placed on financial aid and academic probation and enter into an academic plan if, after the financial aid and academic warning period, the student is still not meeting standards and the student has successfully appealed his or her failure to meet satisfactory academic progress due to mitigating circumstances.
 The student, if eligible, will continue to receive Title IV financial aid funds during this financial aid and academic probationary period and the student is required to participate in academic advising.
 As part of this academic advising process, the student will be informed of how he or she can reestablish his or her eligibility of Title IV financial aid.